-Most DIY jobs dont require a expensive meter and a low cost unit will do most things required.
+Most DIY jobs dont require an expensive meter and a low-cost unit will do most things required.

 The amp clamp on the Etekcity MSR-C600 is a nice feature which let you see what amps are being pulled by simply placing the clamps around a wire with AC voltage.

 The Fluke 115 is a high end meter that is over-kill for most auto repair problems.

 It is built for durability and accuracy and is mainly used in HVAC where accuracy is important.